 Differentiate Pressure from Stress

-Let’s suppose that you have a vessel filled with water and kept it on the fire and cover the vessel with a lid.
+Let’s suppose that you have a vessel filled with water and keep it on the fire and cover the vessel with a lid.
 Now as the temperature rises, the lid starts vibrating.
 You might have observed this happening while preparing a steamed food item.

 The science behind it is, at the microscopic level, water has millions of molecules bonded together with the interatomic force of attraction, as the temperature rises, the bond between the molecules break and they start colliding with each other and at the surface of the vessel, which, in turn, creates pressure at the walls of the vessel.